Do Current Language Models Support Code Intelligence for R Programming Language?: Results

 \subsubsection{Code Summarization}

 Table~\ref{tab:sum_multi} represents the results for code summarization under multi-lingual fine-tuning.
 In this setting, the performance of the baseline models contradicted with previous findings~\cite{Ahmed}, where multi-lingual fine-tuning typically improved model performance.
-For UniXcoder, and CodeT5, multilingual fine-tuning actually leads to performance degradation.
-UniXcoder experience a drop in performance for most programming languages, and CodeT5 shows slightly performance degradation only in Ruby, with significant drop in all other languages, indicating that the effectiveness of multilingual fine-tuning varies depending on the model.
+For UniXCoder, and CodeT5, multilingual fine-tuning actually leads to performance degradation.
+UniXCoder experiences a drop in performance for most programming languages, and CodeT5 shows slight performance degradation only in Ruby, with a significant drop in all other languages, indicating that the effectiveness of multilingual fine-tuning varies depending on the model.
 This drop in performance is also reported in previous works~\cite{wang}, and dropped even further with the addition of R language to the dataset.
-Specifically, for CodeBERT, the BLEU-4 scores increased for JavaScript, Go, and Ruby by $7\%$, $1.4\%$, and $28\%$ respectfully, the improvement is significant for JavaScript and Ruby, showing a modest improvement across these languages.
+Specifically, for CodeBERT, the BLEU-4 scores increased for JavaScript, Go, and Ruby by $7\%$, $1.4\%$, and $28\%$, respectively.
+The improvement is significant for JavaScript and Ruby, showing a modest improvement across these languages.
 However, other languages exhibited mixed results.
-For example, PHP and Java received almost no change, and for R language, the combined R dataset (R\textsubscript{Combine}) demonstrated a $39\%$ performance drop compared to mono-lingual setting.
+For example, PHP and Java showed almost no change, and for the R language, the combined R dataset (R\textsubscript{Combine}) demonstrated a $39\%$ performance drop compared to the monolingual setting.

 When examining GraphCodeBERT, there was a consistent trend of performance improvement across all languages except for combined R dataset (R\textsubscript{Combine}), which is decreased by $1.4$ BLEU-4 score.
-All six languages of CodeSearchNet data have about one BLEU score improvement, except Ruby which jumps to $14.98$ from $11.76$, seeing the highest increase.
-The performance on R datasets was more variable, with R\textsubscript{Base} seeing a notable increase of $25\%$ (p-value equal to 0.003), while R\textsubscript{Tidy} only increases $7\%$ (with p-value equal to 0.766 which is not significant).
+All six languages of CodeSearchNet data have about one BLEU score improvement, except Ruby, which jumps to $14.98$ from $11.76$, seeing the highest increase.
+The performance on R datasets was more variable, with R\textsubscript{Base} seeing a notable increase of $25\%$ (p-value equal to 0.003), while R\textsubscript{Tidy} only increases $7\%$ (with p-value equal to 0.766, which is not significant).
 Here we can see that although GraphCodeBERT performed well under multi-lingual fine-tuning, the combination of R\textsubscript{Tidy} and R\textsubscript{Base} would hurt the effects of fine-tuning while testing them, as shown in the results of R\textsubscript{Combine}.